-Every now and again the diggings reveal an old shaft containing abandoned equipment and vehicles from the earlier mines.
+Occasionally the excavation reveals an old shaft containing abandoned equipment and vehicles from the earlier mines.

 The mine operates 24 hours a day, 7 days a week, and a visitor centre overlooks it.
 The mine blasts at 1:00 pm every day, unless winds would carry dust over the town.